tjesi/tjesi.github.io/_pages/work.md

 ## Internships or Research Visits

 I am happy to host intership students interested in my area of research, but I do not have funding for this myself.
-You need to apply for scholarships, for example [Erasmus+](https://erasmus-plus.ec.europa.eu) or [Fulbright](https://us.fulbrightonline.org), and we can offer affordable housing.
-Please also see
+You need to apply for scholarships, for example [Erasmus+](https://erasmus-plus.ec.europa.eu) or [Fulbright](https://us.fulbrightonline.org), and then we can offer affordable housing.
+Please also
-the NTNU page about [placement students](https://www.ntnu.edu/studies/placement) before sending me an email.
+see the NTNU page about [placement students](https://www.ntnu.edu/studies/placement) before sending me an email.

 ## Master's Thesis